Ee-Chee/Spiced-Academy-tabasco-curriculum/wk8_redis/README.md

 Mac users can download Redis <a href="http://redis.io/download">here</a>.
 After you have downloaded it, `cd` into the unzipped directory and type `make` to build it.

-Ubuntu users should be able to type `sudo apt-get install redis-server` to download and install.
+Ubuntu users should be able to type `sudo apt-get install redis` to download and install.

-Windows users who are not using WSL are out of luck!
+Windows users who don't have WSL are out of luck!
 Redis does not work on your OS.
 However, there is a <a href="https://github.com/MSOpenTech/redis">Windows port</a> of Redis you can try.
 Alternatively, you can talk to your friendly neighborhood SPICED instructor about using a Redis installation on a different machine.

 After installation, you can start Redis by typing the following: